Campo Indian Reservation: Demographics

+2020 census

 Internet

 Portions of this remote area have wireless Ethernet Internet capability for tribe members.
 The service is provided through the Tribal Digital Village based on the Pala Indian Reservation, about 80 mi north.
 This was reported in the San Diego Union Tribune, New York Times and on the Community Television of Southern California program, California Connected.

 Education

 The reservation is served by the Mountain Empire Unified School District.